Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How we tested it

-We rotated both mattresses through real routines: full-night sleep, pre-sleep reading, laptop work, and slow position changes to feel how support transitions under load.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability based on repeatable checks like edge sitting, partner-entry disturbance, and whether my hips stayed level through back-to-side switches.
-Marcus focused on heat buildup and hip support, while Jenna and Ethan handled the couple-motion and edge-drift realities.
-Dr. Walker reviewed our alignment notes and firmness impressions.
+We rotated both mattresses through real routines—full-night sleep, pre-bed reading, laptop work, and slow position changes—to see how they behaved under everyday load (see How We Test Mattresses).
+In our repeatable checks, we scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using the same drills each time (edge sitting, partner-entry disturbance, and alignment notes during back-to-side switches).
+Marcus tracked heat buildup and hip support, Jenna and Ethan focused on couple motion and edge drift, and Dr. Walker reviewed our alignment and firmness notes.

 Sleep On Latex: our testing experience